arma2WillRobinson/Red-Ryder/readme.txt

 open your server's mission.sqm and declare "redryder" under addOns[]=

 Thats it, ready to launch server and game.
 It may be useful while testing to add "RedRyder" and "350Rnd_BB_Magazine" to your server's default spawn loadout.
+The redryder.pbo in the PBO folder can also be used if you dont want to pack the redryder folder yourself.